teamtomo/membrain-seg/docs/Usage/Segmentation.md

 **--test-time-augmentation / --no-test-time-augmentation**: Should 8-fold test time augmentation be used?
 If activated (default), segmentations tendo be slightly better, but runtime is increased.

+**--store-uncertainty-map / --no-store-uncertainty-map**: Should uncertainty map be output in addition to segmentations? [default: no-store-uncertainty-map]

 **--segmentation-threshold**: Set a custom threshold for thresholding your membrane scoremap to increase / decrease segmented membranes (default: 0.0).

 **--sliding-window-size** INTEGER Sliding window size used for inference.
 Smaller values than 160 consume less GPU, but also lead to worse segmentation results! [default: 160]